jcts3/jcts3/README.md

 ### Hi there 👋

-Working at Quit Genius, using Serverless and Typescript!
+Working at Pelago (formerly Quit Genius), using Serverless and Typescript!

 <!--
 **jcts3/jcts3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.